MethodsAndPractices/vsteam/README.md

 ### 2.1.7

-Merged [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/42) from [karpis](https://github.com/karpis) which included the following:
+Merged [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/42) from [Michal Karpinski](https://github.com/karpis) which included the following:

 - Added a function for updating an existing build definition from an input json file